hduchat/KB-Builder/README.md

 感谢飞致云[MaxKB](https://github.com/1Panel-dev/MaxKB)项目提供的技术支持！

 **License**
-Copyright (c) 2014-2024 飞致云 FIT2CLOUD, All rights reserved.
+Copyright (c) 2014-2024 滨电智言 , All rights reserved.

 Licensed under The GNU General Public License version 3 (GPLv3)  (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 <https://www.gnu.org/licenses/gpl-3.0.html>

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.